erickzhao/lebrun-lab/src/pages/home/index.md

 # Latest News

-## ● March 25th, 2022 – Global News Morning, Anchor: Laura Casella, Live interview for the Discovery of the Year Award from Québec Science magazine.
+## ● March 25th, 2022 – Global News Morning, Anchor: Laura Casella

 Montreal researchers receive prestigious award | Watch News Videos Online (globalnews.ca)

-# RI-MUHC researchers led one of Québec Science magazine’s top 10 discoveries of the year - January 5th, 2022.
+## RI-MUHC researchers led one of Québec Science magazine’s top 10 discoveries of the year - January 5th, 2022.

 <https://youtu.be/MrL8necSYhc>

-# **New study paves the way to novel treatment for Triple Negative Breast Cancer**
+## **New study paves the way to novel treatment for Triple Negative Breast Cancer**

 **A team of researchers at the RI-MUHC found two cellular pathways involved in TNBC tumor development and a promising targeted combination therap**y